FREQUENTLY ASKED QUESTIONS

 Precious Metals: Only recycled metals are used, these are sourced from a solar-powered company in the US.
 All scraps are saved.
 First I try to use them without melting and re-milling them, then the remaining tiny scraps are melted down to be re-used.

-Ebony: Ebony is only sourced from Lacey Act compliant mills.
+Ebony: I only source my Ebony from Lacey Act compliant mills.
 They are also improving forest management in Cameroon (where this Ebony is sourced) to ensure that ecologically and socially responsible harvesting practices remain in place and to maintain a steady supply into the foreseeable future.
 New trees are planted and fruit trees are given to participating farmers to supply food, and as an incentive to plant trees that won't be able to be harvested for 60-200 years.
 In previous years, Ebony that wasn't dark enough was left on the forest floor to rot, but now new uses for these 2nd grade woods are found so every tree is utilized.
 I also save all of my scraps until I find the perfect jewelry piece to utilize them.

-Pearls: I use only un-dyed, natural cultured freshwater pearls.
+Pearls: I use only un-dyed, natural cultured pearls.
 Pearl farms are good for the environment.
 Oysters and mussels need clean water and a healthy ecosystem to thrive, plus they filter the water and make it cleaner than before they were there.
 They create havens for small fish, increasing biodiversity.
 There is also no glue used in my pearl jewelry, as opposed to most that is readily available.

 How do I care for pearls?

 Wear them often, pearls like a little love.
 Take them off before showering, swimming or heavy exercise and put them on after applying anything such as lotion, perfume or hair products.
 Pearls can be scratched, store them separately from your other jewelry.
+They are a natural gemstone, the nacre stays in good condition when worn often.
+The chemicals, oils and alcohols in products can affect the luster.
+If something gets on them, wash them off right away and dry thoroughly.

 How do I clean my pearl jewelry?